Opportunities and risks of AI agents

 Cedric Klinkert

-Dr. Cedric Klinkert is a software engineer at bbv in the area of embedded applications in the industry and medical technology fields.
-Together with Marius Högger, he leads bbv’s data science community, promotes the fundamentals of AI and MLOps within bbv and works on applications that use LLMs to develop innovative solutions.
+Dr. Cedric Klinkert was a software engineer at bbv, specializing in embedded applications in the industry and medical technology fields.
+Together with Marius Högger, he led bbv’s data science community, promoted the fundamentals of AI and MLOps within bbv, and worked on applications utilizing LLMs to develop innovative solutions.

 Attention!